magepages/mpdocs/docs/mass-product-actions/index.md

   - **Allow Qty Below 0**: Allow backorder when the product quantity is below 0 - cho phép đặt hàng backorder với số lượng ít hơn 0.
   - **Allow Qty Below 0 and Notify Customer**: Allow backorder when the product quantity is below 0 and notify customers that they can backorder

-- **Notify for Quantity Below**: Insert a number by which if product quantity is smaller, the module wil send notification to customers
+- **Notify for Quantity Below**: if product quantity is smaller than the number inserted here, the module will send notification to customers
 - **Enable Qty Increments**: Select **Yes** and insert the incremental number.
 For example: You insert number 4, means that shopping cart of customers must be added up 4, 8, 12 products each time updated.
 - **Stock Availability**: Choose **In Stock** if the product is in stock and choose **Out of Stock** if it is running out in the inventory.

 ![Imgur](https://i.imgur.com/W94uKnC.png)

-- **Note**: With some fields having the following otptions:
+- **Note**: With some fields having the following options:
   - **Fixed value**: Only get the new value
   - **Plus**: Add the new value to the previous one
   - **Minus**: Minus the previous value by the new one.
 If the new value is greater than the old one, the value resulted is 0